NikolaiRadke/NikolaiRadke/README.md

 * **AI.duino**
   An Arduino AI Assistent.
 (4A!)
 Enhance your IDE with AI!
 * **Arduino+**
   Essential tools for better Atrduino IDE experience.
+* **Extension Manager**
+  Manage your Arduino IDE 2.X extensions.
 * **JQ6500 rescue tool**
   Add a graphical (english) upload interface to your JQ6500 mp3 module.